-- "arbitrary_metadata": Does this format allow metadata with arbitrary names and types? - "exif": Can this format store Exif camera data? - "iptc": Can this format store IPTC data? - "procedural": Can this format create images without reading from a disk file? - "ioproxy": Does this format reader support reading from an IOProxy?
+- "arbitrary_metadata": Does this format allow metadata with arbitrary names and types? - "exif": Can this format store Exif camera data? - "ioproxy": Does this format reader support reading from an IOProxy? - "iptc": Can this format store IPTC data? - "procedural": Can this format create images without reading from a disk file? - "thumbnail": Does this format reader support retrieving a reduced resolution copy of the image via the thumbnail() method?